 So, the user would get the TOTP verification code from the Microsoft Authenticator application and enter it into the VPN client?

 Yes.
 Then the VPN client responds to the VPN server with the enter TOTP code and the session ID as a RADIUS request to the NPS server.
-The NPS extension authenticates itself and it validates the TOTP and session ID with the Azure MFA service and returns the RADIUS response back to the VPN server as either an accept or reject.
+The NPS extension authenticates itself, and it validates the TOTP and session ID with the Azure MFA service and returns the RADIUS response back to the VPN server as either an accept or reject.

 The VPN server receives the response from the NPS server and provides this response back to the VPN client.
 The final response is returned to the VPN client and, if successful, the VPN connection could be established.
 Many network services also support modern authentication through more modern protocols like SAML or OAuth today, in the scenario above, RADIUS would not be considered modern authentication, since we are providing our credentials directly to the VPN application instead of Active Directory itself.
-This is another scenario where having MFA in addition to a username and password is a good idea.
+This is another scenario where having an MFA in addition to a username and password is a good idea.

-Who can Implement a selected MFA for an organization?
+Who can implement a selected MFA for an organization?
 Is it easy for an internal IT administrator to implement an MFA for Cisco any Connect VPN Client?

 Yes, and No. It is possible for an IT administrator diligently go through the steps and have the MFA implemented.
 Since there are many components, configurations, AD/Azure-AD sync, certificates, etc. it is recommended to use a security service provider like Sennovate to implement the solution seamlessly and methodically.
-Assume if you have a 500 employees using VPN in your organization, one hour of outage will cause 500 hours productivity wasted.
+Assume if you have 500 employees using VPN in your organization, one hour of outage will cause 500 hours of productivity wasted.